ShengBian/CS362-004-U2018/projects/bians/README.md

-This is my assignment-2 submission!
-Refactor 5 cards and introduce bugs in 4 cards.
+This is my assignment-3 submission!
+In order to run the program, please enter: make unittestresults, then check the file unittestresults.out for results.